SESYNC-ci/sesync-ci.github.io/CONTRIBUTING.md

 ### Category

-Posts are divided into a handful of categories, corresponding to the style of information delivery rather than the topic.
-The category is determined by the parent folder of the "\_posts" folder containing a file.
+Posts (and drafts) are divided into a handful of categories, corresponding to the style of information delivery rather than the topic.
+The category is determined by the parent folder of the "\_posts" (or "\_drafts") folder containing a file.
 The current categories
 are:

 ```